Harrix/harrix-pylib/docs/funcs_md.md

 def sort_sections(filename: Path | str) -> str
 ```

-Sort the sections of a markdown file by their headings, maintaining YAML front matter
+Sort the sections of a Markdown file by their headings, maintaining YAML front matter
 and code blocks in their original order.

-This function reads a markdown file, splits it into a YAML front matter (if present) and content,
+This function reads a Markdown file, splits it into a YAML front matter (if present) and content,
 then processes the content to identify and sort sections based on their headings (starting with `##`).
 Code blocks are kept intact and not reordered.

 Args:

-- `filename` (`Path` | `str`): The path to the markdown file to be processed.
+- `filename` (`Path` | `str`): The path to the Markdown file to be processed.
 Can be either a `Path`
   object or a string representing the file path.

 Returns: